Anon-Core/Anon-Core/README.md

 ## About Me

 Hello.
-I’m passionate about technology and especially interested in the Iranian tech ecosystem.
+I am a tech fanatic from Iran
-Currently focused on learning, experimenting, and improving my skills in programming and security.
+Currently, I am focused on learning, experimenting, and improving my skills in programming and security.

-Security is one of my main interests, and I’ve gained practical experience exploring different areas of it.
+Security is one of my main interests and I have gained practical experience in various fields.

 ---